passworks/help-docs/_posts/2016-06-07-barcode-comparison.md

 | upcE          | N/A           | N/A         |

-At *Apple Wallet* allows us to use only a small set of barcodes:
+*Apple Wallet* supports a very small set of barcodes:

 * Aztec
 * QRCode
 * PF417
 * EAN128*

-> The EAN129 is only supported after IOS8
+> NOTE: EAN129 is only supported in iOS 9 or greater

-While *Android Pay* has introduced a larger set:
+*Android Pay* supports a larger set of barcodes:

 * Aztec
 * QRCode